apache/drill/_docs/sql-ref/functions/003-date-time-fcns.md

 What is the hour component of this time: 17:12:28.5?

-    SELECT EXTRACT(hour FROM TIME '17:12:28.5') from sys.drillbits;
+    SELECT EXTRACT(hour FROM TIME '17:12:28.5') from sys.version;

     +------------+
     |   EXPR$0   |